-Transportation
+- Transportation

+- Cleaning house

-Meal preparation
+- Meal preparation

+- Laundry

-Grocery shopping
+- Grocery shopping

-Cleaning house

-Laundry

 - Walk every day.
-It is good exercise (shopping malls are good places to walk in the winter and summer). - For most people, there are no limits on physical activity after surgery, including sex.
-Your surgeon will let you know if there are any limits. - Do not drive while you are taking narcotic pain medication. - Talk to your surgeon about when you can go back to work.
-Going back to work depends on your surgery, recovery and your type of work.
+It is good exercise (shopping malls are good places to walk in the winter and summer).

+- For most people, there are no limits on physical activity after surgery, including sex.
+Your surgeon will let you know if there are any limits.

+- Do not drive while you are taking narcotic pain medication.

+- Talk to your surgeon about when you can go your surgery, recovery and your type of work.